 SCUBA diving is an activity that the whole family can do together.
 A word of warning though....
 SCUBA diving is addictive!
-In very little time you may find your kitchen table littered with dive magazines and brochures about dive trips to exotic destinations.
+You may soon find your kitchen table littered with dive magazines and brochures about dive trips to exotic destinations.
 Your garage may become filled with dive gear and your car, plastered with dive stickers.
-You will have to start additional albums on your Facebook page for all of the awesome dive trips you go on too.
+You will have to start additional albums on your Facebook page for all of the awesome dive adventures you go on too.
 Your friends will be jealous and your co-workers will be envious.
 Welcome to the sport of SCUBA Diving.

-If you have any preexisting medical conditions, you may be required to have your doctor complete a medical evaluation prior to your in-water training.
+Some preexisting medical conditions may require you to have your doctor complete a medical evaluation prior to your in-water training.
 You can download the medical questionnaire at the forms section of this website.